stanford-futuredata/gavel/EXPERIMENTS.md

 # OSDI 2020 Experiments

 This document describes how to run the main experiments in the OSDI 2020 paper.
-The goal of this document is to satisfy the "Artifact Functional" and "Results Reproduced" badges.
+The goal of this document is to satisfy the requirements for the "Artifact Functional" and "Results Reproduced" badges.

 ## Setup